davemackintosh/dav3.co/posts/being-a-mobile-developer.md

 Being able to debug and fix on the platform is incredible, it probably helped save my job each time I did it.

-It was hard work getting a workable developmnt platform on mobile but most of the trouble was in learning how to get used to the new thing.
+It was hard work getting a workable development platform on mobile but most of the trouble was in learning how to get used to the new thing.

 Fast forward to 2018, I haven't done much development on mobile in recent years.
 Closest I got was using my Surface Pro 3 with Ubuntu.
 This drove me to start an electronics project which is an x86 processor (Apollo Lake) and 8GB of ram.
 Yada yada.
 It's a cool project that I might never finish but it got me thinking about the current state of mobile development.